-There are over 100 identified cannabinoids out there, but most people are only aware of THC and CBD oil.
+There are over 100 identified cannabinoids present in Cannabis Sativa L, but most people are only aware of THC and CBD.

 What is CBDV?

 It was identified for the first time in 1969 by researchers in Germany.
 CBDv is a homolog of CBD, which means it has a similar structure.

 CBDv is often a very minor part of the cannabinoid profile, but some strains of C. Indica landrace are naturally higher in this compound.
 Usually found in Asia and Africa, these strains are also naturally low in THC.

 CBDv isn’t currently being isolated and sold as an individual cannabinoid, but promising research indicates that CBDv may have therapeutic and even clinical potential.

 However, it may be found in traces in other CBD products.
 You can check the lab results of your CBD product to see if it contains CBDv.

 Now, let’s take a look at some of the potential benefits of CBDV.

 CBDv is currently being studied as a possible treatment for multiple conditions, including Retts syndromes, Autism Spectrum Disorder, and Duchenne Muscular Dystrophy.

 CBDv as an anticonvulsant